Cultural Experience in Chios

 • A unique setting within a former Ottoman mosque.

-Located in a neoclassical mansion, the Chios Maritime Museum chronicles the island’s significant maritime history.
-Its exhibits include ship models, nautical instruments, photographs, and personal items of notable figures like Konstantinos Kanaris.
-The museum highlights Chios’s role in Greek shipping and naval traditions.
+Housed in a neoclassical mansion, the Chios Maritime Museum offers an extensive collection of maritime artifacts, from ship models and nautical instruments to personal items of legendary figures like Konstantinos Kanaris.
+The museum highlights Chios’ pivotal role in Greek maritime history, including its rich naval traditions, shipbuilding, and contributions to the merchant fleet.

 What to expect: